cvl-umass/improv-mask/README.md

 In progress

 ## Citation
-If you found this code useful, please cite out paper:
+If you found this repository useful, please cite our paper:
 ```
 @article{daroya2025improving,
   title={Improving Satellite Imagery Masking using Multi-task and Transfer Learning},